NYSAIS

 The Justice, Equity, and Diversity Institute aims to equip its participants to advance the work of justice, equity, and diversity in schools.
 It is designed to provide a comprehensive mid-level entry point into all aspects of equity work in independent schools, including specific topics related to identity and oppression, practices in the field, and strategic approaches to the work.
 The Institute harnesses the synergy of a cohort that explores these topics over a whole academic year, and provides access to participants to the networks available through past cohorts, the NYSAIS community, and the collective of diversity practitioners in the country.

-The Institute is for NYSAIS schools who currently have a Director of Diversity who would benefit from this experience, and NYSAIS schools without a Director of Diversity who wish to strengthen their efforts by seeking this training for a faculty or staff member who may or may not fill this formal role.
+The Institute is for independent schools who currently have a Director of Diversity who would benefit from this experience, and independent schools without a Director of Diversity who wish to strengthen their efforts by seeking this training for a faculty or staff member who may or may not fill this formal role.
 JEDI has particular appeal to classroom teachers looking to apply a firmer equity lens to curriculum and pedagogy, and to faculty and staff members interested in part- or full-time director of diversity roles (whether or not they are given the title of Director of Diversity.)

 Over the course of one year, cohort members participate in:

-• Opening retreat – August 7-9, 2023 (required)
+• Opening retreat – August 12-14, 2024 (required)

-• One residential conference for Diversity Practitioners at Mohonk Mountain House, May 2024
+• One residential conference for Diversity Practitioners at Mohonk Mountain House, April 30 – May 2, 2025

-• Closing retreat – May 2024
+• Closing retreat – April 30 – May 2, 2025

 • One NYSAIS Governance Workshop

-• One full-day Diversity Symposium in New York City – April 2024
+• One full-day Diversity Symposium in New York City – April 2025

 • A series of webinars over Zoom as well as some in-person gatherings